m4b0/m4b0.github.io/quotes/index.md

 <img src="/images/keep-calm.gif">

+➠ “Imperfection is beauty, madness is genius and it’s better to be absolutely ridiculous than absolutely boring.” <br />
+~ Marilyn Monroe

 ➠ “It's not how good you are, it's how good you want to be." <br />
 Paul Arden